Skip to content ↓

 SEND Provision

-Deptford Green School is a fully inclusive mainstream school.
-At Deptford Green School all pupils are valued equally, regardless of where their abilities lie, with the School being committed to developing ‘the best in everyone’.
+Deptford Green School is an inclusive mainstream school.
+At Deptford Green School all pupils are valued equally, regardless of where their abilities lie, with the school being committed to developing ‘the best in everyone’.
 All students are entitled to have access to a broad, balanced and relevant curriculum, which is differentiated to meet individual needs.
 With its aims, Deptford Green School is committed to equal opportunities, with students being encouraged to achieve their full potential, whatever their academic or physical ability, through the provision of a balanced and challenging curriculum in both content and styles of learning.

 Our provision is built around a graduated approach.
 This ensures that the needs and differences of students are clearly identified and that reasonable adjustments and interventions are put in place to ensure the best possible outcomes for all learners.